jeffyuri7/calcularDV/README.md

 The first two letters usually refer to the type of service contracted.
 These letters should be ignored.

-The ninth digit is a check digit.
+The ninth digit is the check digit.
 It's obtained through a calculation performed with the first eight digits.

-The final two letters usually refer to the country where the package was posted.
+The final two letters usually refer to the country where the package was sent.
 These two letters are also ignored.

 Enter the first **eight digits** in the input field and click calculate.